 All patrons need to complete a short application form.
-You will also need your CURRENT Kirtland student ID.
-If you do not have your current student ID with you, we can hold the materials you would like to borrow.
+You will also need your CURRENT Kirtland ID.
+If you do not have your current Kirtland ID with you, we can hold the materials you would like to borrow.
 Your ID acts as your library card.

 If you are a current Kirtland student but your class is not in Roscommon or Grayling, please contact the library (by telephone, email, or in person) and we will be happy to help you.
 Please see the Off-Campus Access page of this guide for more information.

 Yes!
 In order to obtain a library card that allows you to check out materials, you will need a driver’s license or local school ID and to complete a short application form.
 A Kirtland library card will be issued to you.
 Parents must co-sign for patrons under the age of eighteen.

 Current students may borrow up to ten items at any one time.

 Unless otherwise marked, loan periods for Kirtland students and adult public patrons are as follows:

 Video recordings: Two weeks

 Magazines and journals: Current issues may not be checked out.
 Back issues, one week

 Materials in the reference collection do not circulate.

 Each item is stamped with its due date.
 You can also check your library account online at “My Account” on the Kirtland catalog page.